Go back to cdw documentation

 - C - Show Configuration window

-tool to get some meta-information about optical disc in your drive
+some meta-information about optical disc in your drive and display this

 some meta-information about optical disc in your drive and will display

-short summary in lower-left part of main cdw
+short summary in lower-left part of main cdw window.

 - Q - Quit: close cdw and return to your command line